Coronavirus pandemic - information for Copeland

 Council Tax support

-If you have been financially affected by the Coronavirus pandemic and you're struggling to make ends meet, we, along with our partners, can offer help and guidance.
-You may be working reduced hours, have been furloughed, are self-employed or are waiting to receive benefits.
-Or you may be financially affected in another way.
-Help is available to look at maximising your income, provide you with options for dealing with debts and look at ways for you to save money on your everyday spending.
-We can also assess your eligibility for assistance from local food and hardship schemes.
+If you have been financially affected by the Coronavirus pandemic and you're struggling to make ends meet, guidance is available.
+We are part of a partnership that can help you look at maximising your income, provide you with options for dealing with debts, and look at ways to save money on everyday spending.
+We can also assess your eligibility for local food and hardship schemes.

 Our services are running as normal, wherever possible.
 However, we have been forced to make a number of changes:

-- All Copeland offices are closed to the public and a wealth of information can be found on this website and through our social media channels.
+- All Copeland offices are closed to the public.
+A wealth of information can be found on this website and through our social media channels.

 - The Beacon Museum and Portal, Whitehaven, are closed until further notice.